Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study: Introduction

-\item[Sec \ref{sec:poly}:] A combinatorial classification of semi-stability walls $\qH$ and open chambers $\qC$ in the even and odd weight polytopes $\qW_{\sbul}$ is explained.
+Section~\ref{sec:poly}: A combinatorial classification of semi-stability walls $\qH$ and open chambers $\qC$ in the even and odd weight polytopes $\qW_{\sbul}$ is explained.
 Open chambers are defined as the connected components in the complement of the union of all semi-stability walls in $\qW_{\sbul}$, and parametrize the different stable loci $\mathrm{QPH}^{s}_{\qC}(E)$ in $\mathrm{QPH}(E)$.
 Open chambers are split into \textit{interior} and \textit{exterior} (denoted as $\qC_{\qI}$ and $\qC_{I}$ respectively; this notation is carefully explained), according to whether stable parabolic bundles exist or not.

-\item[Sec. \ref{sec:CS}:] The stratifications of $\mathrm{QPH}_{0}(E)$ and the combinatorics of $\qW_{\sbul}$ are combined to determine all stable loci $\mathrm{QPH}^{s}_{\qC}(E)$, by classifying conditionally stable loci (definition \ref{def:cond-stab}) and their orbit spaces.
-These are organized in terms of the combinatorics of some classical projective plane configurations, which results in a set of ``blueprints" to dissect conditionally stable orbit spaces in $\mathrm{QPH}_{0}(E)$ into \textit{basic building blocks} (definition \ref{def:b-b-b}).
-After doing this, the structure of basic building blocks is classified, and a \textit{nilpotent cone assembly kit} (definition \ref{def:a-kit}) is conformed for every choice of open chamber $\qC\subset \qW_{\sbul}$. \end{itemize}
+Section~\ref{sec:CS}: In order to determine stable loci $\mathrm{QPH}^{s}_{\qC}(E)$, the stratifications of $\mathrm{QPH}_{0}(E)$ and the combinatorics of $\qW_{\sbul}$ are combined to classify conditionally stable loci (Definition~\ref{def:cond-stab}) as well as their (in general non-Hausdorff) orbit spaces.
+The latter are organized in terms of the combinatorics of some classical projective plane configurations, and then dissected into \textit{basic building blocks} (Definition~\ref{def:b-b-b}).
+Finally, the structure of basic building blocks is classified (they are biholomorphic to $\CC\PP^{1}$ or $\CC$), and a \textit{nilpotent cone assembly kit} (Definition~\ref{def:a-kit}) is conformed for every choice of open chamber $\qC\subset \qW_{\sbul}$.

-Once all Harder--Narasimhan strata are constructed, their glueing is brought in, and the interpretation of semi-stability via the geometry of $\PP(\Aut(E))$-actions leads to an explicit classification of wall-crossing as nilpotent cone transformations, in terms of the combinatorics of $\qW_{\sbul}$, as well as an additional characterization of parabolic $S$-equivalence along semi-stability walls.
-We list our main results, whose proof is presented in section \ref{sec:proof-m} together with a series of corollaries.
+Once all Harder--Narasimhan strata are constructed, their glueing is brought in, and the interpretation of semi-stability via the geometry of $\PP(\Aut(E))$-actions leads to an explicit classification of wall-crossing as nilpotent cone transformations, in terms of the combinatorics of~$\qW_{\sbul}$, as well as an additional characterization of parabolic $S$-equivalence along semi-stability walls.
+We list our main results, whose proof is presented in Section~\ref{sec:proof-m} together with a series of corollaries.

-\begin{theorem}[Orbit space models for Harder--Narasimhan strata] For any open chamber $\qC\subset\qW_{\sbul}$ and vector bundle $E$, if $\mathrm{QPH}^{s}_{\qC}(E)\neq \emptyset$, then $\PP(\Aut(E))$ acts freely and properly on it.
+\begin{Theorem}[orbit space models for Harder--Narasimhan strata] For any open chamber \mbox{$\qC\subset\qW_{\sbul}$} and vector bundle $E$, if $\mathrm{QPH}^{s}_{\qC}(E)\neq \varnothing $, then $\PP(\Aut(E))$ acts freely and properly on~it.
 There is an isomorphism